hwaijiinlee/surfs_up/README.md

 - The maximum temperatures in both June and December are very close as well 85F and 83F respectively.
 Again, great temperatures for both surfing and ice-cream

 ## Summary
-Based on the above analysis, it does look like the temperate weather in Oahu is favorable for having a surf and ice-cream shop year-round.
+The standard deviation of both months' temperatures are rather small, indicating that the temperatures in both months do not vary very much from the mean.
+This is great news for a surf and ice-cream shop.
+The temperate weather in Oahu is favorable for sustaining a surf and ice-cream shop year-round.
 However, temperature alone does not give a complete picture of the weather in Oahu.
 We should also obtain the following additional weather information for a better analysis:
 - precipitation in June and December; and
 - identify the most active weather station closest to the planned surf and ice-cream shop to retrieve the temperatures and precipitation from that weather station instead to get a more accurate idea of the weather close to the location of the planned shop.